 For a rental property to have good cash flow, it just needs to have positive cash flow.
 It's that simple.

 Positive cash flow means your property's rent exceeds both operational expenses and mortgage payments.
-That's passive income baby.
+That's passive income right there!

 Lofty AI’s cash flow calculator